A. Gary Anderson

 Modern housing units

-Inland Empire Business Activity Growth Outpaces U.S. GDP in Latest Numbers
+Local Business Activity Growth Outpaces U.S. GDP

 Business activity in the Inland Empire has continued to recover from the pandemic along a steady upward trajectory, outperforming growth in U.S. GDP in the latest numbers.